MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 Attackers that gain domain admin rights can compromise the [KRBTGT account](https://technet.microsoft.com/library/dn745899(v=ws.11).aspx#Sec_KRBTGT).
-Using the KRBTGT account, attackers can create Kerberos ticket granting tickets (TGT) that provide authorization to any resource,and set the ticket expiration to any arbitrary time.
+Using the KRBTGT account, attackers can create Kerberos ticket granting tickets (TGT) that provide authorization to any resource, and set the ticket expiration to any arbitrary time.
 A forged TGT of this type is called a "Golden Ticket"  because it allows attackers to achieve lasting network persistence.
 In this detection, an alert is triggered when a Kerberos ticket granting ticket is used for more than the allowed time permitted, as specified in the [Maximum lifetime for user ticket](https://technet.microsoft.com/library/jj852169(v=ws.11).aspx).

 **Investigation**